Static websites and PHP #

 For Angular apps, you can do this by passing the --base-href- parameter to ng build, e.g.

-ng build --base-href '~/abc12345/myproject' (assuming your deploying your application to the subdirectory myproject within your ~/DEVWEB/2022 directory).
+ng build --base-href '/~abc12345/myproject/' (where abc12345 is your username, and assuming you are deploying your application to the subdirectory myproject within your ~/DEVWEB/2023 directory).
+Note the trailing forward slash / - it will not work without this.
 See the Angular docs for more information.

 For React apps, how you achieve this depends on how you initially create your app.
 If you're using the Create React App tool, you need to add the homepage configuration value to your package.json file, e.g.: